cantaloupe-project/cantaloupe/README.md

 may differ depending on the source format.

 Supported source formats depend on the processor, and maybe installed libraries/delegates, etc., as well.
-Processors generally auto-detect these.
-In the case of ImageMagickProcessor, for example, the information is compiled from the output of the `identify -list format` command, which tells it what to return in its `getSupportedSourceFormats()` and `getAvailableOutputFormats(SourceFormat)` methods.

-The list of supported source formats (source formats for which there are any output formats) for each processor is displayed on the landing page, at `/iiif`.
-The list of output formats supported *for a given source format* is contained within the response to an information request.
+Lists of these are displayed on the landing page, at `/iiif`.
+A list of output formats supported *for a given source format* is contained within the response to an information request.

 ### ImageIoProcessor